meta-pixel

 “I didn’t realize all the work and care that goes into our AHS daycare.
 I knew we had our granddaughter on PEP days, I never knew what PEP meant.
 You ladies are doing a wonderful job!”

-Inviting Elders to take the lead on the land gathering and berry picking, preserving and storing activities is a beautiful community building activity.
+Invite Elders to join in on the land gathering and berry picking, preserving and storing activities is a beautiful community building activity

 Parent Involvement Ideas